Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.

 2. Visit Penada-Gerês National Park

-Penada-Gerês is Portugal’s only national park, and without doubt one of the most scenic places in the country.
+Penada-Gerês is the country’s only national park, and without a doubt one of the most scenic places for hiking in Portugal.

 It’s nestled up in the country’s far north, sharing a border with Spain’s Serra do Xurés.
-But despite its big title, it’s one of the least-visited regions of Portugal.
+But despite its big title, it’s one of the least-visited regions of Portugal, blissfully untouched by the scourge of mass tourism.

 You’ll wonder why once you get there and see its stunning natural beauty.
 Penada-Gerês is made up of four mountain ranges, six glacial valleys, and over 90 villages, covering a space of 80,000 hectares.